Riding the Chance

 As horrible as the job was, I dreaded my two days of solitary confinement.
 I felt so alone, so cut off, so frightened.

 Yes, my husband was the king of abusers.
 And me escaping him would so fire his anger that he'd race after me.

 As most Abusive Husbands, he thought he was smarter than everyone in the world, especially his stupid wife.
 Imagine his stupid wife able to escape!

 He must be on Fire!

 Letting Go and Grabbing

-Often I recalled his nice days, and had to force myself to recall the not so nice days
+There were times I recalled his nice days, and had to force myself to recall the not so nice days.

 And that's when the idea of joining the Navy came in to my mind.